- Try this Sample Quiz.

 - The oil gauge has been divided into three parts (thirds).

-- Now work out one part by dividing 12 into three equal parts.
+- Now work out one part by dividing 12 by three.

 - The answer to part three is the amount of oil required to be added.